chrisWolter/gopro_rename/README.md

 ## Usage

-To use the Gopro Rename Tool open your command line (cmd) and got to the root where you save the rename.js file.
+To use the Gopro Rename Tool open your command line (cmd) and got to the root where you the app.js file is located.

 ```bash
  cd <Your Path>